RomanSharnuud/example-repository-for-sccs-r/README.md

 # example-repository-for-sccs-r
 description of what intends to do

-THis repository is created to demonstrate the workflow of connecting r with github
+This repository is created to demonstrate the workflow of connecting r with github.
+SCCS!

 Hello!